openairplay/airplay2-receiver/README.md

 multi-room** features without authentication/encryption.

 **This code is experimental.
 This receiver do not expect to be a real receiver but a toolbox for learning/debugging all airplay protocols and related pairing/authentication methods.**

+Latest additions:
+ - Implement RTP buffer (manage FLUSHBUFFERED) : play/pause/timeline/playlist

 Next steps:

- - (very soon) Implement RTP buffer (manage FLUSHBUFFERED) : play/pause/timeline
  - PTP (Precision Time Protocol)
  - Remove all os specific code (Soft Volume management)
  - Sender (branch-sender) - Implementation